 Our follow-up sire to Superstroke, +Mr. V8 380/6, emerged in the 2010s.
 He was recognized by The Brahman Journal as the #1 Sire of Champions from 2011 to 2018, making him the most winning Brahman sire of champions in USA in modern history.

-Currently, 380 is ranked as the #3 bull of the Brahman breed for the ABBA Register of Renown and climbing.
-He passed away in 2019 and remains relevant and in high demand to this day, most recently siring the 2019 International Grand Champion Female and being named the 2020 International Champion Get-of-Sire.
+Currently, 380 is ranked as the #2 bull of the Brahman breed for the ABBA Register of Renown and climbing.
+He passed away in 2019 and remains relevant and in high demand to this day, most recently siring the 2019 International Grand Champion Female, and 2020 National Grand Champion Grey Bull and Female.
+He also holds the titles of the 2020 National and International Champion Get-of-Sire.

 +Mr. V8 380/6 “The Machine”

 We have also held several tremendous sales in the past few years.
 In 2015, 2016, 2017, 2018, and 2019 we had the highest-averaging bull and cow sales—breaking even more Brahman records.
 In 2020, our Made for Magic Sales broke our own records and had the highest two females to sell at auction, selling for $85,500 and $91,250 (for one-half interest.)
 The current record-setting female, Miss V8 203/9 “Dreamgirl,” went on to be the 2020 National Champion Female.

 Looking to 2021 and Beyond…